-Mr. Morgenfeld, 46, is the Chief Financial Officer of Pinterest, Inc., a position he has held since 2016.
+Mr. Morgenfeld, 48, is the Chief Financial Officer of Pinterest, Inc., a position he has held since 2016.
 Before joining Pinterest, Mr. Morgenfeld served as Vice President of Finance at Twitter from 2015 to 2016 and Treasurer and Senior Vice President of Corporate Development and Corporate Financial Analytics for Hewlett-Packard Company from 2013 to 2015.
 Prior to his role at Hewlett-Packard, Mr. Morgenfeld served as an investment partner at Silver Lake Partners from 2004 to 2013.
 Mr. Morgenfeld graduated from the United States Military Academy, where he graduated first in his class, and also holds an MBA degree.
 Mr. Morgenfeld has served as a director of a not-for-profit entity and as chairman of the board and member of the audit committee of a public company.
 His significant finance and consumer internet experience provides valuable expertise to the Board of Directors.
-The Board of Directors proposes to include Mr. Morgenfeld as a nominee to the Company's Board of Directors upon recommendation by the Nominating Committee and initial identification by Diversified Search, an outside search firm.